 - blood tests

-There are different ways to assess the stage or extent of disease.
-Osteosarcoma and Ewing tumours are commonly staged as either localised (the cancer has not spread beyond the bone it started in) or metastatic (the cancer has spread to other parts of the body, usually to other bones or the lungs).
+How doctors assess the stage or extent of disease varies.
+They often stage osteosarcoma and Ewing tumours in one of two ways.
+The disease can be localised or metastatic.
+Localised means the cancer has not spread beyond the bone it started in.
+Metastatic means the cancer has spread to other parts of the body, usually to other bones or the lungs.